 An Exhibit is an OrbitKit reference to a Design you have published somewhere.
 It has a lifecycle:

-PUBLISHING is the "go" state.
-Once per day, 20 exhibits per platform are pulled off the WAITING queue and put in the PUBLISHING state.
+PUBLISHING is the start state.
 Soon OrbitKit will try to publish this exhibit to the venue.
 If something goes wrong, OrbitKit will retry approximately every 8 hours; check the exhibit detail for error information.

 BROKEN means something went seriously wrong.
 Either OrbitKit retried too many times without success (about a week), or we received an error that isn't likely to resolve itself (like Teespring's launch_limit_reached).
 Don't give up!
 Reach out to us via the intercom button and we'll try to help you resolve the underlying issue.
-We can always re-enqueue these.
+You can always unbreak them.

 READY is nirvana.
 Everything is set up!